History of the Central Intelligence Agency: Al-Qaeda and the "Global War on Terrorism"

 On November 25–27, 2001, Taliban prisoners revolted at the Qala Jangi prison west of Mazar-e-Sharif.
 Though several days of struggle occurred between the Taliban prisoners and the Northern Alliance members present, the prisoners did gain the upper hand and obtain North Alliance weapons.
 At some point during this period, Johnny "Mike" Spann, a CIA officer sent to question the prisoners, was beaten to death.
 He became the first American to die in combat in the war in Afghanistan.

 After 9/11, the CIA came under criticism for not having done enough to prevent the attacks.
 Tenet rejected the criticism, citing the Agency's planning efforts especially over the preceding two years.
 He also considered that the CIA's efforts had put the Agency in a position to respond rapidly and effectively to the attacks, both in the "Afghan sanctuary" and in "ninety-two countries around the world".
 The new strategy was called the "Worldwide Attack Matrix".

-Anwar al-Awlaki, a Yemeni-American U.S. citizen and al-Qaeda member, was killed on September 30, 2011 by an air attack carried out by the Joint Special Operations Command.
+Anwar al-Awlaki, a Yemeni-American U.S. citizen and Al-Qaeda member, was killed on September 30, 2011 by an air attack carried out by the Joint Special Operations Command.
 After several days of surveillance of Awlaki by the Central Intelligence Agency, armed drones took off from a new, secret American base in the Arabian Peninsula, crossed into northern Yemen, and fired a number of Hellfire missiles at al-Awlaki's vehicle.
-Samir Khan, a Pakistani-American al-Qaeda member and editor of the jihadist Inspire magazine, also reportedly died in the attack.
+Samir Khan, a Pakistani-American Al-Qaeda member and editor of the jihadist Inspire magazine, also reportedly died in the attack.
 The combined CIA/JSOC drone strike was the first in Yemen since 2002 – there have been others by the military's Special Operations forces – and was part of an effort by the spy agency to duplicate in Yemen the covert war which has been running in Afghanistan and Pakistan.

 Use of vaccination programs

-The agency attracted widespread criticism after it used a doctor in Pakistan to set up a vaccination program in Abbottabad in 2011 to obtain DNA samples from the occupants of a compound where it was suspected bin Laden was living.
-Subsequently, in May 2014, a counterterrorism advisor to President Obama wrote to deans of 13 prominent public health schools, giving an undertaking the CIA would not engage in vaccination programs or engage U.S. or non-U.S. health workers in immunization arrangements for espionage purposes.
+The agency attracted widespread criticism after it used a doctor in Pakistan to set up a vaccination program in Abbottabad in 2011 in order to obtain DNA samples from the occupants of a compound where it was suspected bin Laden was living.
+Subsequently, in May 2014, a counterterrorism advisor to President Obama wrote to deans of 13 prominent public health schools, giving an undertaking that the CIA would not engage in vaccination programs or engage U.S. or non-U.S. health workers in immunization arrangements for espionage purposes.